Delhi govt forms 6-member panel to assess cases of Covid patients who died due to lack of oxygen | Health

 The committee comprises six members -- Dr Naresh Kumar, Director-Professor (Medicine), LNJP and MAMC, Dr Amit Kohli, senior anesthetist, LNJP, Dr Sanjeev Kumar, specialist, anesthesia, Lal Bahadur Shastri Hospital, Surender Kumar from DGHS (HQ), Dr A C Shukla, medical superintendent, Mata Chanan Devi Hospital, Janak Puri and Dr J P Singh, medical superintendent, Tirath Ram Hospital in Civil Lines, it said.

-The committee shall receive all the complaints and representations in the online as well as offline mode at the nursing home cell of the DGHS, it said.
+The committee shall receive all the complaints and representations in the online as well as offline mode at the nursing home cell of the Directorate General of Health Services (DGHS), it said.

 ''The committee would meet at least twice a week either physically or through VC at a fixed time.
 The committee will be empowered to seek any documents from the concerned hospitals, including records of oxygen supply, storage and stock position,'' the order said.

-The committee will check the steps taken by the hospital for maintaining sufficient oxygen stock with respect to the patients admitted there, it said.
+The committee will check the steps taken by the hospital for maintaining sufficient oxygen stock with respect to the patients admitted there, it added.

-''The Committee would draw up an objective criteria to award compensation, limited to a maximum of Rs 5 lakhs in each case,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)